muschellij2/process_head_ct/index.md

 getting the data into a format familiar to most MRI neuroimaging researchers.
 Therefore, we will not go into detail of DICOM reading tools or imaging suites designed for radiologists, which may be proprietary and quite costly.
-Moreover, we will be focussing specifically on non-contrast head CT data, though many of the recommendations and software is applicable to images of other areas of the body.
+Moreover, we will be focusing specifically on non-contrast head CT data, though many of the recommendations and software is applicable to images of other areas of the body.

 # Data Organization